yonieq/test-grtech/README.md

 # Notes Email Notice

-set in your .env file this value
+set in your .env file this value.
+Im using mailtrap for email free

 `MAIL_MAILER=smtp`
 `MAIL_HOST=`